Ron Saul

 Ronald Reed Saul (February 5, 1948 – June 16, 2021) was an American professional football player who was an offensive lineman in the National Football League (NFL) for the Houston Oilers and the Washington Redskins.
-He played college football at Michigan State University and was drafted in the fifth round of the 1970 NFL draft.
+He played college football at Michigan State University and was drafted 110th overall in the fifth round of the 1970 NFL draft.

 Ron had two brothers that also played in the NFL; his older brother Bill Saul, and his twin brother Rich Saul, who also played for Michigan State.